lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 \label{idaho_minmax}](../30_results/16_min_max_subplots.png)

-As we can see, compactness measures need not always agree with spatial diversity....
+As we can see, compactness measures need not always agree with spatial diversity, particularly in the case study of Idaho.
+Intuitively, this seems to make sense: spatial diversity tries to put similar people together, and people who live in the same area are often, but not always, similar.

-### Political geography largely pins down the spatial diversity of each individual district
+### Political geography pins down the spatial diversity of each individual district

-Here, I present some observations.
-Firstly, small urban districts have high spatial diversity, while large rural ones have low spatial diversity.
-Sec While spatial diversity varies enormously between districts, this is to a large extent dependent on the state's political geography.
-If
+In this section, I show that spatial diversity varies enormously between districts, but this is to a large extent dependent on the state's political geography.
+I find that small urban districts have high spatial diversity, while large rural ones have low spatial diversity---regardless of districting plan.

-This suggests that while  districting we should not expect it to largely affect ...

-This easily extends to the level of the state.
-Of course, a state's political geography
+This also extends to the level of the state: while the spatial diversity of districting plans can range from 0.4 to 0.9, the spatial diversity of a state's districting plan usually lies within a small range of ~0.05.

-Figure
-\ref{sd_all_districts} is a kernel density estimation (KDE) plot of the distribution of spatial diversity in all districts.
+Figure \ref{sd_all_districts} is a kernel density estimation (KDE) plot of the distribution of spatial diversity in all districts.
 As in
 \citeauthor{steph2012}'s results, the distribution appears log-normal, with a noticeable tail on the right that contains a number of especially heterogeneous districts.

 ![Spatial diversity of all districts \label{sd_all_districts}](../30_results/all_districts_concat_sd.png)